Decide whether to apply round 1 vs round 2 and learn how to maximize your odds of getting accepted

 With the deadlines now looming, it’s time to get organized.
 Construct a plan.
 What are your three top-choice programs?
 What are your three safer options?
 Plan to apply to your top-choice schools in Round 1 and, if necessary, your lower choice programs in later rounds.
 Make a to-do list including the essay prompts of your top schools and start preparing your answers.

-Step 7: Goals essay
+Step 7: Career Goals essay

 Step 8: Essay packets